emerconn/shape-packer/README.md

 This is a fork of [Flamethrower's polygon-packer](https://github.com/Flamethr0wer/polygon-packer).
 All credit goes to him for the crazy math he did.

 My fork is an optimized version in Go, roughly 40x to 45x faster than the original Python version.
-Both tests are ran on the same PC (AMD Ryzen 9 5950X) under the same conditions.
+Both tests ran on the same PC (AMD Ryzen 9 5950X) under the same conditions.

 Optimized Go version: